Thames Water is responsible for the maintenance, repair and clearance of all sewers within Hart.

-Since October 1, 2011 property owners are no longer responsible for private sewers and lateral drains.
-New legislation has transferred responsibility for these pipes to Thames Water.
-Property owners will still be responsible for the length of drain that takes wastewater away from their property up to its boundary or to where it becomes a public sewer.
+Property owners are responsible for the length of drain that takes wastewater away from their home up to its boundary or to where it becomes a public sewer.

 If your drain is blocked you will usually know because:

 - Your wastewater will stop going away when you flush the toilet or empty a sink/bath

 - Gutters or drains outside your home, but still on your property, will overflow